Sisal Rugs Direct Frequently Asked Questions

 When will I receive my rug?

-Your rug will be made and shipped within 10-14 business days, as each rug is made to order to your specific size, binding and binding color.
-Custom sizes, shapes or borders can take 5 days longer.
+Your rug will be made and shipped within approximately 10-14 business days, as each rug is made to order to your specific size, binding and binding color.
+Custom shapes or blind stitched rugs can take 5 days longer.
 We will advise you if your rug production will take longer than 14 business days.
-Shipping time is 2-5 business days depending on your location.
+Shipping time is 2-5 business days depending on your location and the shipping method used.
 Once your order ships, we will send you an email with the tracking information.
 We offer FREE SHIPPING IN THE CONTINENTAL US ONLY.
 See below for shipping outside of the Continental US.

 Can you ship to Canada, Alaska, Hawaii and Puerto Rico?

 Yes, we can ship to these locations.
-There will be a shipping surcharge (above what it would cost to ship in the Continental USA) for shipments to these regions.
+There will be a shipping surcharge (above what it would cost to ship within the Continental USA) for shipments to these regions.
 Hawaii and Puerto Rico ship via UPS 2nd Day air for rugs up to 8x10.
 For rugs larger than 8x10, we will quote you on extra shipping charges.
 For Canada shipments, the additional shipping charges do not include duties, taxes or brokerage fees.
 These fees are collected in Canada.
-Use Bongo International for complete shipping costs including duties, taxes and brokerage fees.

 Can you ship internationally?